Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Numerical Experiments

-Due to the limitations of spectral basis functions, we explore other options for periodic functions, specifically neural networks.
+\paragraph{\textbf{VPINN with neural network test functions (VNPINN)}} Due to the limitations of spectral basis functions, we explore other options for periodic functions, specifically neural networks.
 For each considered architecture, several instances are initialised with random weights, see examples in Fig.~\ref{fig:nn-basis}.

 The benefits of this approach are twofold: (i) the functions are naturally from the same function space as the solution; (ii) more test functions can be added without worsening the precision of integration.
 The main downside is that the linear independence of these test functions is not guaranteed, mainly because of the weight-space symmetry of the neural networks \citep{brea2019}.
-The Gram matrix and its inverse in \eqref{eq:weak_loss} have to be computed numerically, and we commonly observe that for the number of test functions approaching the number of neural network parameters, this matrix is no longer positive definite, typically with a few very small negative eigenvalues.
+The generally non-diagonal Gram matrix and its inverse in \eqref{eq:weak_loss} have to be computed numerically, and we commonly observe that for the number of test functions approaching the number of neural network parameters, this matrix is no longer positive definite, typically with a few very small negative eigenvalues.
 Another option would be to construct an orthogonal basis by training the networks, but this is very time-consuming in practice.
-Instead, when the Gram matrix was ill-condtioned, particularly for the network with 65 DoFs and $N_t=100$ or 200, we considered a workaround of computing the $\bm{G}$ as a diagonal matrix, where $G_{n}=\int_X \nabla^{\rm T} \phi_n \nabla \phi_n {\rm d}\bm{x}$.
+Instead, when the full Gram matrix was ill-conditioned, particularly for the network with 65 DoFs and $N_t=100$ or 200, we set all its non-diagonal values to zero.

 Four differently sized PINN architectures using $N_t=\{50, 100, 200\}$ were trained.
-The networks with 1,801 and 15,601 parameters were additionally trained with 400 test functions.
+The networks with $1\,801$ and $15\,601$ parameters were additionally trained with 400 test functions.
 The primal and dual estimates, as well as the guaranteed bounds, are shown in Fig.~\ref{fig:vnpinn-estimates}.